tsurubee/DeepCrysTet/data/README.md

 ### Use 2018.10.18 version of the Materials Project dataset

 In the DeepCrysTet's paper, we used the [2018.10.18 version](https://figshare.com/articles/dataset/Materials_Project_Data/7227749) of the Materials Project dataset.
-Execute the following commands to create the dataset.
+The created dataset is available [here](https://figshare.com/articles/dataset/3D_Mesh_Dataset_for_DeepCrysTet/22031969).
+If you want to create the same dataset manually, please execute the following commands.

 ```
 python delaunay_3d_mesh.py --save-dir="./datasets" --dataset-name="mp_all_20181018"